 Whether you were a nerdy collector, a friend dared you or it was an honest mistake while you were looking for a copy of Call of Duty, you will have been into a Games Workshop store at least once in your life.
-Chances are, once inside the high street home of Warhammer, you noticed it was populated exclusively by men – men who looked remarkably similar to the dwarves they were painting.
+Chances are, once inside the high street home of Warhammer, you noticed it was populated exclusively by men.

 However, women do play.
 I spoke to some about the gender split in the world of Warhammer.

 "For me personally, the main aspect of the hobby that I enjoy is building and painting them, and seeing them come to life.
 It's really relaxing.
 The Hell Pit Abomination [pictured below] took me a day-and-a-half.
 I love the look on people's faces when they see these fully-painted creatures; it's something that just makes me very excited to continue doing it.

 "But some of the past miniatures – and even some of the ones today – can cause a problem.
 The whole culture around this hobby is very male-dominated, and I think men can sometimes find it quite difficult to understand what is crossing the line for the female aesthetic.
 Don’t get me wrong, I understand in the 80s it was all about "big boobs, curvy hips and a big ass holding Gatling guns with very little armour", but it's not like that in 2019.
 If they were just to tweak them slightly I think they'd be more appealing.
 Whether [Games Workshop] need to hire more women, whether they need to have surveys done by women, I think it would benefit them hugely in the long run."